orpheas/startupexits/README.md

 ## Data Collection

-The analysis dataset was acquired via https://data.crunchbase.com/docs.
+The dataset was acquired on an Academic Research license via https://data.crunchbase.com/docs.

 ## Analysis Framework